Institut Latihan Perindustrian Kuala Lumpur: The MSK

 The infamous Minggu Suai Kenal (Orientation Week) of ILPKL is done twice a year.
 It is a tradition where the freshmen will be ragged with military style physical training for a week to see which students are really determined to study and to develop discipline and cooperation.
 They will be forced to strive in the forest, endure physical exercises without getting enough sleeps and abused with unkind words by the facilitators.
 The results are the disciplined and hardworking students.

 Students Representative Council

 Majlis Perwakilan Pelajar (Students Representative Council) of ILPKL strive for students rights and acting as a middle person between students and administration.
 They are voted by other students each semester, but the new rule require the council to last for a year.
 The council, led by a diploma student suggested some changes to the rules of institute in favor of the students, and some are granted by the director.
 They are also suggesting for some new facilities such as a gymnasium for students use.

 Rivalry with ADTEC of Shah Alam

 A college rivalry between ILPKL and Advanced Technology Training Centre (ADTEC) of Shah Alam is well known among students, given the location proximity between the two institutes.
 They compete in marching competitions and many athletic events as well as in training and innovation capabilities.

-Graduates

-ILPKL alumni are the first choice of 80% of the employers, therefore their graduates are seldom to be jobless.
-However, a division called Career Employment Support Service is established to assist graduates of finding the suitable employer after finishing their training.
-There are ILPKL alumni who become a successful entrepreneur, owning several car showrooms throughout the country, and there are also graduates hired by companies like Lamborghini and Mercedes-Benz and some are working in the motor sports industries.
-Graduates who wish to further their study will usually head to ADTECs to obtain a diploma or degree there.